edkazic/CYQUERY/README.md

 Example9
 ========
 In this example we have Backup Restore functionality for backup files created in previous example.
-This backup functionality can not restore original Node ID and Relation ID but all the relations, nodes and properties are preserved.
+This backup functionality can not restore original Node ID and Relation ID but all the nodes, labels, relations, types and properties are preserved.